 4 Benefits of MAT in Addiction Treatment

-There are five ways that medication-assisted treatment at an addiction treatment center can help you.
+There are a number of ways that medication-assisted treatment at an addiction treatment center can help you, including:

 When you overdose on opioids, your breathing will slow down or stop.
-This symptom can cause multiple health problems or fatality.
-Although opioid addiction treatment centers provide a full medical staff, medications such as naloxone can reduce the effects of opioids and stop the overdose.
-It can be a life-saving drug.
+This symptom can cause multiple health problems or fatalities.
+Although opioid addiction treatment centers provide a full medical staff, medications such as naloxone can reduce the effects of opioids and stop overdose.
+It can be a life-saving medication for many of those struggling with addiction.

 Better Recovery Rates